jadenyue/NBA_Surrender_Analysis/README.md

 ```
 Which means coaches whose opponent has already pulled his starters are 1.487 times more likely, in odds, to pull their own.

-Additionally, Adding an interaction between the indicator and the length of the settled window, we can see the effect weakening sharply when the window widens.
+Additionally, adding an interaction between the indicator and the length of the settled window, we can see the effect weakening sharply when the window widens.
 When a game is settled with 2 to 4 minutes left, the opponent's bench emptying doubles the odds of following.
 While in games that are settled with more than twelve minutes, the effect is almost nonexistent.
 A narrow window forces a decision and the other coach going first makes it acceptable, whereas with twenty minutes left, there's no urgency and no need to commit.

 | Settled window | Odds ratio |       95% CI |
 |----------------|-----------:|-------------:|